 Farzi Café Launches Its New Menu ~ Farzi Twist

-Tanya Dhar with Rekha Ghosh and Chef Sombir
+Tanya Fontes with Rekha Ghosh and Chef Sombir

 Farzi Café Launches Its New Menu ~ Farzi Twist

-Tanya Dhar with Rekha Ghosh {Vice President, Operation & Administrations at Farzi Café}
+Tanya Fontes with Rekha Ghosh {Vice President, Operation & Administrations at Farzi Café}

 With a huge bar spread along one wall, the café makes no concessions when it comes to its attention-grabbing cocktails whose names match their flamboyant looks as they make their appearance on your table.
 The grandiosity of the bar beckons me to sample their signature drinks; so I settle on the four catchiest ones on the menu.